mheidenreich/wiringPiBasics/README.md

+# wiringPiBasics

+This project is an introduction to how to use wiringPi library with Raspberry Pi to control LEDs.

 gpio command not working or blink.c does not compile on your system?

 Original wiringPi library is deprecated by the original developer and it does not work with latest versions of